freebsd/pkg/README.md

 When a package is installed, it is registered in a SQLite database.

-The SQLite database allow fast queries and ACID transactions.
-It also allows finding the reverse dependencies reliably without a needing the __+REQUIRED_BY__ hack.
+The SQLite database allows fast queries and ACID transactions.
+It also allows finding the reverse dependencies reliably without needing the __+REQUIRED_BY__ hack.

-In order to save space the MTREE is only stored once, which save 18K per installed package.
+In order to save space the MTREE is only stored once, which saves 18K per installed package.

 pkg supports a `register` command to register packages into the SQLite